andrewdsmith/edxlc/README.md

-# Elite Dangerous X52 Pro LED Control - EDXLC
+# Elite Dangerous X52 Pro Light Control - EDXLC

-This small companion app to the game Elite Dangerous automatically controls the button LEDs on your Saitek X52 Pro joystick so that they reflect the current state of your ship or SRV in the game.
+This small companion app to the game Elite Dangerous automatically controls the button lights on your Saitek X52 Pro joystick so that they reflect the current state of your ship or SRV in the game.

 The app monitors the state of the following: